kvshvlin/yourmailproject/reviewshop.md

 **Your role as an artist**.

 Once you receive this package, you can go all in!
+Unleash your creativity.

-Unleash your creativity, ideally by testing 1 postcard with your materials to see.
-We would love to see you art up 10 postcards in a month, in your own unique way, whatever you may think that means.
-And yes!
+- Ideally by testing 1 postcard with your materials to see.
+- We would love to see you art up 10 postcards in a month, in your own unique way, whatever you may think that means.
+- And yes!
 Do with anything you want, feel free to doodle, draw, sketch, or paint, or whatever you think of, as art.

 **Creating a symbiotic relationship**.